 Other Disease and Health Risks

 Risk of attack by transnational terrorist groups exists throughout Europe, especially in Paris.
-Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.
-From 2015 through 2018, attacks occurred in areas frequented by tourists.
+Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; transportation systems.
+From 2015 through 2019, attacks occurred in areas frequented by tourists.